-Vedic ghee manufacturing process is mostly divided in five interrelated steps.
-These steps are extending from procuring raw material (milk) to making the end product.
-In Vedic process these five steps are important because it is believed that by following these 5 steps the best purity and healthiest state of product can be procured.
-Each of these steps are called sanskar in this ayurvedic ghee manufacturing method.
+In the traditional method, these five steps are essential because it is believed that diligently following these 5 steps is the secret to making the best quality ghee.
+Each of these steps is called sanskar in this Ayurvedic ghee manufacturing method.

 Step (sanskar)-1: procurement and boiling